LIFT Program for First-Generation Students

 - In the case of any individual who regularly resided with and received support from only one parent, an individual whose only such parent did not complete a baccalaureate degree

-International students are not eligible for LIFT at the moment; they instead work with an international student adviser and participate in support initiatives managed by the Center for Global and Career Education.
+International students are not eligible for LIFT at the moment; they instead work with an international student adviser and participate in support initiatives managed by the Center for Global Education.

 - Identify library resources and campus services to support your curricular and co-curricular lives

 - Practice and engage with ideas of ethical behavior while finding, using and sharing information

 - Read, evaluate and interpret media coverage of trending issues and current events, including those that affect first-generation college students